Phillip Island birdwatching from my balcony is a delight.

 There are over 300 species of birds on Phillip Island.

-Their habitat is the coastal heath land of banksia, tea tree,acacia, grevillea and eucalypt and low shrubs.
+Their habitat is the coastal heath land of banksia, tea tree, acacia, grevillea and eucalyptus and low shrubs.

 When flowering, nectar and pollen from these trees and shrubs attract birds and insects.

-One of my favourite Phillip Island birds is the Cape Barren goose - unique to Australia.
+For many, Phillip Island birdwatching focuses on one of my favourite birds - the Cape Barren goose, which is unique to Australia.

-Once faced with extinction, they are now abundant.
+Once faced with extinction, they are now abundant on Phillip Island, although are listed as vulnerable.

 Another common bird is the sulphur-crested cockatoo.
 Their raucous screeching can be heard a long way away, a flock making a deafening noise.